 These are the places where many of you work on your equipment or do some cleaning.
 And this work frequently requires using products that are harmful to you, and to Mother Earth.
 Just look under the sink, in storage closets or way back in the garage.
 Do you have cleaners, cans of paint for other products with an abundance of warning labels?

 How to Recognize Potentially Hazardous Chemicals in Your HomeIn an otherwise healthy home, it can be alarming to read words and phrases like “harmful” along with “dangerous to aquatic life” or the lovely “may cause lung damage” on the warning labels of so many different products.
 We’ve captured a few of the baddies to look out for:

-We created Gear Hugger to be safe around pets and kids and safe store in your home or garage, so you can use it for hundreds of different tasks.
+That’s right, no more of that metallic awful smell that comes with WD-40 and other similar lubricants.
+We created Gear Hugger as a WD-40 alternative to be safe around pets and kids on high-touch surfaces and safe store in your home or garage, so you can use it for hundreds of different tasks.
 Just see for yourself.